Sharing of Unlicensed Spectrum by Strategic Operators: Numerical Results

-Fig.~\ref{fig:number_cost} shows the relationship between the maximum number of active operators ($n^*$) and the investment cost ($c$).
+Fig.~\ref{fig:number_cost} shows the relationship between $n^*$ and the investment cost ($c$).
 The trend in Fig.~\ref{fig:number_cost} appears to be approximately exponential.
 More operators are willing to invest as the cost goes down.
-Evidently, without the entry cost, there will be infinitely many operators, who all receive zero revenue.
+Evidently, if the entry cost is 0, there will be infinitely many operators, who all receive zero revenue.